Shaun Tan Award for Young Artists

 Insurance is the responsibility of the entrant.
 Whilst all care is taken when storing and exhibiting works, the City of Subiaco accepts no responsibility for any loss or damage that may inadvertently occur.

-Artworks will be available for collection at Subiaco Library between Monday 2 July and Sunday 22 July.
-Any artworks not collected during this time will be come property of the City of Subiaco and due to storage restrictions may be destroyed.
+Artworks will be available for collection at Subiaco Library between Monday 5 July and Sunday 25 July.
+Any artworks not collected during this time will become property of the City of Subiaco and due to storage restrictions may be destroyed.

-All regional entries will be returned to the entrant via post before Sunday 9 July providing they fit in a regular postage tube.
-All other larger regional entries must be collected by the entrant.
+All regional entries will be returned to the entrant via post before Sunday 25 July providing they fit in a standard postage tube (90mm x 850mm).
+Regional entries which do not meet this criteria must be collected by the entrant before Sunday 25 July.

 Frequently asked questions

-For more information on entry requirements and competition information, please see our frequently asked questions document (PDF 589KB).
+For more information on entry requirements and competition information, please see our frequently asked questions document (PDF 488KB).

-Shaun began drawing and painting images in a small-press magazines as a teenager, and has since become best known for illustrated books that deal with social, political and historical subjects through surreal, dream-like imagery.
-He has won numerous awards for his unusual and thought-provoking books, including The Red Tree, The Lost Thing, The Arrival and Tales from Outer Suburbia.
+Shaun began drawing and painting images as a teenager, and has since become best known for illustrated books with surreal, dream-like imagery.
 Shaun's books have been translated into many languages and are enjoyed by readers of all ages.
-His latest book, released in October 2015 is a collection of seventy-five clay figurines inspired by Grimm’s fairy tales.